 In Mexico, grocery stores are fully stocked, but the right diet soda is hard to find.
 Ensure that you carry ant traps and ant powder for beach areas where ants are prevalent.
 The anti-itch products such as calamine and after-bite also are hard to get, and insect repellents and suntan lotions are so costly.

 Although there are GM, Ram, and Ford dealers, they don’t sell diesel trucks or any vehicle over the half-ton pickup.
 Whether you have diesel or gas, it is recommended that you carry extra oil, filters, and a free serpentine belt.
 The tires aren’t easy to find, so off-rim extra spare, it’s a good idea.

-Here in Mexico, the electricity is unreliable; therefore, ensure that you buy a surge protector to keep your electronic appliances and devices from getting damaged.
+Here in Mexico, the electricity is unreliable; therefore, ensure that you buy an EMS surge protector which protects against high & low voltage – not just surges – keeping your electronic appliances and devices from getting damaged.

 Camping and campgrounds in Mexico

-There is a wide range of camping facilities that range from first-class resorts with all the amenities to rustic camping and beautiful secluded beaches.
+A wide range of camping facilities range from first-class resorts with all the amenities to rustic camping and beautiful secluded beaches.
 For most parks, they are not up to the resort’s required standards, and you may encounter challenges with electricity, but options for parking your RV are extensive.

 RVing in Mexico offers a unique opportunity to experience our foreign culture, especially if your south of border trips confirmed to destination results.
 Traveling in an RV, you can see the real Mexico.
 Spending time in RV parts can relieve you of the halcyon days of camping before the rules.
 There is no park here that cares if your rig is more than ten years old!